Shushanik is always looking for ways to improve her skin and address problem areas. She loves sharing her findings with her readers.

 The affected area is treated by laser.
 As with electrocoagulation, a crust will go away in a couple of days.

-Whiteheads on eyelid appear one by one or in groups.
-The inflammation is very rare, as such pimple is basically a clogged pore which accumulated sebum.
+Whiteheads on eyelids appear one by one or in groups.
+The inflammation is very rare, as such a pimple is basically a clogged pore that accumulated sebum.
 Sebum tries to get out, but can't.
-There is no contact with the skin, and pimple is not subjected to the infection thus remaining white.
-So pimple on eyelid is more aesthetic problem.
-Nevertheless, don't delay your visit to cosmetologist It's almost impossible to remove pimple on eyelid by yourself and it won't go away by itself.
+There is no contact with the skin, and the pimple is not subjected to the infection, thus remaining white.
+So pimple on the eyelid is more of an aesthetic problem.
+Nevertheless, don't delay your visit to a cosmetologist.
+It's almost impossible to remove a pimple on your eyelid by yourself and it won't go away by itself.

-There are several treatments for pimples on eyelid:
+There are several treatments for pimples on the eyelid:

-- Mechanical method - certified specialist will cleanse, disinfect skin and remove whiteheads.
-Cosmetologist will pop whitehead using sterile needle and remove its contents (remember, this can be done only by certified professional!).
+- Mechanical method: certified specialist will cleanse, disinfect skin and remove whiteheads.
+The cosmetologist will pop the whitehead using a sterile needle and remove its contents (remember, this can be done only by a certified professional!).

-- Electrocoagulation.
-This process is based on burning of the affected area by variable high-frequency electric current.
-A crust that forms on the skin after application goes away very quickly and leaves no scars.
+- Electrocoagulation: This process is based on the burning of the affected area by a variable high-frequency electric current.
+The crust that forms on the skin after the application goes away very quickly and leaves no scars.